-Hipitch Deep Cleansing Oil – another cleansing oil!
+Hipitch Deep Cleansing Oil – Another cleansing oil!
 I heard great things about this when doing my extensive research before the holiday.
 It was a bit cheaper than DHC as well so it’ll be interesting to compare them.

 Cure ‘Natural Aqua Gel’ – Another product that was raved about in blogs and I needed to try.
 This contains ‘activated hydrogen water’ which removes the dead and dry skin from your face/body.
 I assume it works like a chemical exfoliant.
 Intriguing!

-Biore ‘UV Aqua Rich sunscreen’ – Japanese sunscreens are famous for being super high coverage, without being greasy or thick so this was high on my list.
+Biore ‘UV Aqua Rich sunscreen’ – Japanese sunscreens are famous for being high coverage, without being greasy or thick so this was high on my list.
 50+ PA+++ should sort out even my pale and super-thin rosacea skin!

 Kose Cosmeport under eye masks – Aaron got me lots of face masks last time and I really wanted to try the under eye versions.
 These are designed to refresh tired eyes as well as plump and smooth out fine lines.